-HGS realizes the importance of hydration.
-We have working water fountains throughout the campus, but students are also allowed to bring a water bottle to school.
-ONLY CLEAR water bottles will be allowed.
-If anything other than a clear bottle is brought, it will be confiscated and a parent will need to retrieve it.
+Holy Ghost Catholic School realizes the importance of hydration.
+We have working water stations throughout the campus, but students are also allowed to bring a clear water bottle to school.
+Anything other than a clear water bottle will be confiscated and a parent will need to retrieve it from the school office.